mirahush/graduation/Techdebts.md

 - [ ] Get rid of Directions expressed in Char
   - [X] Introduce Enum for Directions
   - [ ] Refactor the code to use Enum instead of Char
-    - [X] Create a mapper to convert Enum to Char and vice versa
+    - [X] Create a mapper to convert Char to Enum
     - [X] Use mapper in determineNextDirectionForMoveCommand method
-    - [ ] Use mapper in whatIsOnTheLeftOf method
+    - [X] Use mapper in whatIsOnTheLeftOf method
+      - [X] create a mapper to convert Enum to Char
+      - [X] return mapped enum in whatIsOnTheLeftOf
     - [ ] Use mapper in whatIsOnTheRightOf method
+      - [] return mapped enum in whatIsOnTheLeftOf

 ### Done
 - [X] Add a test for HelloWorld class.